niedev/Blog/Articles/How neural networks work/README.md

 **N.B.** b<sub>(l)</sub> is the vector of the biases of the level l, b instead is just a natural number between 1 and m, they have nothing to do with each other.<br/><br/>

 Finished!
-If this article was useful to you, leave a star to this blog ⭐, if you have constructive criticism or considerations of any kind leave a comment here (link).
+If this article was useful to you, leave a star to this blog ⭐, if you have constructive criticism or considerations of any kind leave a comment [here](https://github.com/niedev/Blog/discussions/1).